tanyaweaver/python-dev-accelerator/source/assignments/decision_tree.rst

 If not specified, it'll walk down the chain until a region of parameter space has 100% of one type of class OR only 1 data point.
 * ``min_leaf_size`` will limit the minimum number of data points that may exist within a region before ending a decision chain.
 If not specified, it'll also walk down the chain until a region of parameter space has 100% of one type of class OR only 1 data point.

+Your implementation should only work on two characteristics total.
+Keep the scope narrow.
+To decide which characteristics to use, try visualizing your data and figuring out where the best separation between classes lies.

 Your implementation must include tests.
 The tests must run in both Python 2 and Python 3.